chetandalal1993/project-2/README.md

 ## Getting Started

 Clone or download the repo.
-Run 'npm i' from the root directory to download all of the necessary packages and then type 'npm run start'.
+Run 'yarn' from the root directory to download all of the necessary packages and then type 'yarn start'.

 ## Brief